hdShang/arxiv-daily/docs/cs-CL/2025-08-12/papers/250809378v1-apio-automatic-prompt-induction-and-optimization-for-grammatical-err.md

 ---
 layout: default
-title: APIO: Automatic Prompt Induction and Optimization for Grammatical Error Correction and Text Simplification
+title: "APIO: Automatic Prompt Induction and Optimization for Grammatical Error Correction and Text Simplification"
 ---

 # APIO: Automatic Prompt Induction and Optimization for Grammatical Error Correction and Text Simplification